stephomi/nomadsculpt.com/manual/docs/tips.md

 The default PBR render is, as its name suggests, physically based, which like an unprocessed digital photo can look a little washed out and flat.
 Nomad's lights and post processing can be used to make renders look more vibrant.

+Here is a default render, lets see if we can make it look better:
 ![](./images/tips_lighting_default.webp)

 Enabling post processing and tonemapping can add brightness and contrast: